-Collaborative divorce is considered to be a more amicable divorce option than a traditional adversarial divorce.
+Collaborative divorce is different than normal divorce.
+It is considered to be a more amicable divorce option than a traditional adversarial divorce.
 Simply stated, collaborative divorce allows couples to separate and divorce without fighting it out in court proceedings.
 Getting a divorce is already an emotionally painful experience, and harsh court hearings may only amplify the heartache and stress.
 With collaborative divorce, you can avoid all that and focus what matters the most- what is best for you and your family.
-Ultimately, collaborative divorce is the healthier option for legal separation.
+Ultimately, collaborative divorce is the healthiest, most beneficial route for legal separation.

 The Advantages of Collaborative Divorce:

 - For Individuals Who Prefer to Make Their Own Decisions

 Collaborative Divorce Is Good for the Following Type of Couples:

 Collaborative divorce is designed for couples who have no interest in fighting over child custody, visitation, child support, alimony, or property distribution.
 The goal is to prohibit a judge from making these decisions and to play an active role in the overall outcome of the separation & divorce.
 It’s ideal for couples who are willing to work through their attorneys to collaborate on final details of the legal separation.

 Satisfied Divorcee Who Selected Attorney Irons for Collaborative Divorce: